marsjaninzmarsa/WordPress-J-QueryFilter/README.md

 #### Why not foo/bar on your todo list? ####

-Cause I don't thought about it yet?
-Feel free to [contact me](https://profiles.wordpress.org/marsjaninzmarsa) with suggestion or [open a Issue on GitHub](https://github.com/marsjaninzmarsa/WordPress-J-QueryFilter/issues).
+Cause I don't thought about it yet. 😉 Feel free to [contact me](https://profiles.wordpress.org/marsjaninzmarsa) with suggestion or [open a Issue on GitHub](https://github.com/marsjaninzmarsa/WordPress-J-QueryFilter/issues).

 ## Screenshots ##